 The District shall abide by the provisions of copyright law, including Fair Use Standards.
 The District prohibits illegal duplication in any form.
-Copyright materials, whether they are print or non-print; published online; or in the form of software, music, a digital medium or a performance shall not be duplicated or performed unless such use is permitted under law; or unless appropriate written permission from the copyright holder has been received and, if applicable, royalties paid.
+Copyright materials, whether they are print or non-print;

 Compliance

 Each librarian should maintain copies of federal Fair Use copying guidelines and federal Fair Use Standards for off-air taping of copyrighted audio and audiovisual works.
 Legal counsel shall review any proposed usage beyond the guidelines.